 The other element that really pops up is the neckline, with all the embroideries in golden thread.
 This helps to highlight her royal lineage.
 Even though her dress is old, she is important enough to have a whole chunk of the dress embroidered.

 Still, it's a very simple detail; it's far from pompous, which helps to transmit the idea that her character is quite humble.
 She really doesn't care about her looks and is close to her people and the land.
-The golden details of the dress never feel too much: it's beauty lies in its simplicity, which is always the order of the day with the designs of Éowyn and her people.
+The golden details of the dress never feel too much: its beauty lies in its simplicity, which is always the order of the day with the designs of Éowyn and her people.

 Hands down, the smartest and most compelling element of the design is the inclusion of the drawn-up skirt, which, once again, shows just how important is to turn general concepts into specific details.
-In the source material we are told repeatedly that Éowyn is a very practical character and she likes to do things herself.
+In the source material, we are told repeatedly that Éowyn is a very practical character and she likes to do things herself.
 She is Shield-maiden of Rohan.
 She is no lady.
 She wields a sword and is a masterful rider.
-It's only logic that her clothes would allow her to do this.
+It's only logical that her clothes would allow her to do this.

 Even though in late medieval times the sporting of said drawn-up skirts ended up being a stylistic choice; the drawn-up skirt, in its inception, was created to allow women a larger range of movement, so that they could walk around the court with the skirt down but, when it came to ride or move swiftly, they would draw up the frontal piece in order to be more comfortable.